dotnet-websharper/docs/v4.1/csharp/ui.md

     ```

 * [`Doc.Verbatim`](/api/WebSharper.UI.Doc#Verbatim) creates a Doc from plain HTML text.
     **Security warning:** this function does not perform any checks on the contents, and can be a code injection vulnerability if used improperly.
 We recommend avoiding it unless absolutely necessary, and properly sanitizing user inputs if you do use it.
-If you simply want to use HTML syntax instead of F# functions, take a look at [templating](#templating).
+If you simply want to use HTML syntax instead of C# functions, take a look at [templating](#templating).

     ```csharp
     var plainDoc =